NoRule Book Banner

 And once a social rule becomes visible, people begin to realize it is not natural at all.
 It is simply something human beings invented and continued to enforce.

-The Trial That Changed Italy
+The Trial That Forced Italy To Look At Itself

 Over time, Italy began changing.
 Public attitudes slowly shifted, especially among younger generations who increasingly questioned the old honor-based traditions that had governed so much of Sicilian life.